len-ayan/TransIST/README.md

     cd ltr
     python run_training.py transist transist
     ```
+* Here you need to modify the number of training iterations depending on your dataset, and here the results may fluctuate, not necessarily in a smooth upward and downward trend.
+Here I determined the final number of rounds to be 120 after trying from 115 to 135 rounds based on my dataset.
 #### Evaluation

 * We integrated [PySOT](https://github.com/STVIR/pysot) for evaluation.
 You can download json files in [PySOT](https://github.com/STVIR/pysot)

-    You need to specify the path of the model and dataset in the [test.py](pysot_toolkit/test.py).
+    You need to specify the path of the model and dataset in the [test.py](pysot_toolkit/test.py).It is generally recommended to construct the **lasot** dataset format.
     ```python
     net_path = '/path_to_model' #Absolute path of the model
     dataset_root= '/path_to_datasets' #Absolute path of the datasets